novix-sa/Pyplan/docs/User Guide/Visualization.md

 It is possible to generate custom configurations by rows or cols.
 Heatmaps and Background colors based on customized ranges are also possible.
  ![enter image description here](http://img.pyplan.org/viz-table-standard.png)

- Number format menu and adcan
+Number format menu and advanced options may help you generating the view you need for each variable

 ## Pivot Tables
 Different than the standard table It allows multiple dimensions in rows or cols as well as filtering.
 It has fewer customization options compared to regular tables.